uabrc/uabrc.github.io/docs/cheaha/slurm/gpu.md

 ## Scheduling GPUs

-To submit a job with one or more GPUs, you will need to set the partition to the `pascalnodes` family of partitions for P100 GPUs or `amperenodes` family for A100 GPUs.
+To submit a job with one or more GPUs, you will need to set the partition to `pascalnodes` or `amperenodes` family of partitions for P100 GPUs or `amperenodes` family for A100 GPUs.

 When requesting a job using `sbatch`, you will need to include the Slurm flag `--gres=gpu:#`.
 Replace `#` with the number of GPUs you need.
 Quotas and constraints are available on our [Hardware Summary](../hardware.md#summary)